Inside: The sweetest candy bar birthday cake

 1. The cake building works the best when you build out the layers and then put the cake together.
 To build out the bottom layer we used large boxes of candy.
 As long as the candy is covered by a box or wrapper hot glue is the easiest way to get everything to stick in place.
 For loose candy, frosting can also be used, but especially on the bottom layers I would suggest busting out the hot glue gun.
 Depending on the party size you can fill the cake all the way inside or just build a hollow outside – since it will be covered by the tiers a hollow inside will hold up just fine.

-2. Top the bottom layer with the largest cake tier and begin filling in the second level of the cake.
+2. Top the bottom layer with the largest candy birthday cake tier and begin filling in the second level of the cake.
 Doing a second level of boxes that are a little smaller than the bottom will add good height to the cake without too much effort.
 These again can be hot glued.

 PS.
-Another cake that requires no baking.
+Another cake that requires no baking and one that is full of color!

 (Photography ©A Subtle Revelry by Erin Holland).